 - Oxfam – Food and climate justice & Gender justice

-- Action aid (video on climate justice) & Climate Justice page They have recently launched Gender Responsive Alternatives for Climate Change
+- Action aid (video on climate justice) & Climate Justice page (Link not found 18March2022) They have recently launched Gender Responsive Alternatives for Climate Change

 - This is a helpful resource for people who are experiencing climate change distress from Psychology for a Safe Climate, and others.